Birth Control

 It's normal to have plenty of questions when deciding which birth control method is right for you.
 Here are answers to some of the most common questions people have when exploring birth control.

-How to take Lolo birth control?
+How to take birth control?

-You can take your Lolo birth control as soon as you receive your first pack.
+You can take your birth control as soon as you receive your first pack.
 Remember to use a backup contraceptive (such as condoms) during intercourse for the first two weeks after starting the pill.
 Alternatively, your healthcare practitioner may recommend that you wait to begin your birth control until the first day of your period.

 There is no right or wrong answer as long as you and your practitioner can agree on the best way for you.

-You should take your Lolo birth control by taking one pill at the same time each day in the order that they come in your blister pack.
+You should take your birth control by taking one pill at the same time each day in the order that they come in your blister pack.
 It doesn’t matter what time of day you take your birth control as long as you ensure it is a time that will work for you every day.

 You can help yourself remember to take birth control by making it a part of another routine, such as brushing your teeth in the morning or before you go to bed.
 Many patients also find it helpful to set up an alarm on their phone as a reminder.